-L-theanine is an amino acid that increases your resilience to stress.
-(40)
+L-theanine is an amino acid that increases resilience to stress.

-EGCG is a polyphenol that normalizes activity of the calming neurotransmitter GABA.
-(43)
+EGCG normalizes activity of the calming neurotransmitter GABA.

-Like theanine, EGCG also changes brain wave patterns to put you in a “relaxed yet attentive state.”
-(44)
+Like theanine, EGCG also changes brainwave patterns to put you in a relaxed, yet attentive, state.

-Stress is a necessary part of life, but too much stress can make you sick and unhappy.
+Stress is a necessary part of life, but chronic stress can make you sick and unhappy.

-Fortunately, there’s a wide variety of stress management techniques that can bring relief quickly and, if practiced regularly, permanently.
+Fortunately, there’s a wide variety of proven stress management techniques that can bring relief quickly and, if practiced regularly, even permanently.

 The 15 stress reduction techniques featured in this article can be started immediately, be done anytime, and require little or no investment on your part other than a little time each day.